aws/aws-iot-device-sdk-java-v2/samples/FleetProvisioning/README.md

 ```

 ## Service Client Notes
-### Difference relative to MQTT311 IotShadowClient
+### Difference relative to MQTT311 IotIdentityClient (Fleet Provisioning)
-The IotShadowClient with mqtt5 client is almost identical to mqtt3 one.
-We wrapped the Mqtt5Client into MqttClientConnection so that we could keep the same interface for IotShadowClient.
+The IotIdentityClient with mqtt5 client is almost identical to the mqtt3 one.
+We wrapped the Mqtt5Client into MqttClientConnection so that we could keep the same interface for IotIdentityClient.
-The only difference is that you would need setup up a Mqtt5 Client for the IotShadowClient.
+The only difference is that you would need setup up a Mqtt5 Client for the IotIdentityClient.
 For how to setup a Mqtt5 Client, please refer to [MQTT5 UserGuide](../../documents/MQTT5_Userguide.md) and [MQTT5 PubSub Sample](../Mqtt5/PubSub/)

 <table>
 <tr>
-<th>Create a IotShadowClient with Mqtt5</th>
+<th>Create a IotIdentityClient with Mqtt5</th>
-<th>Create a IotShadowClient with Mqtt311</th>
+<th>Create a IotIdentityClient with Mqtt311</th>
 </tr>
 <tr>
 <td>